 There is little resemblance in selling an insurance agency to selling an insurance policy… and it’s much more complicated.

-Some Agency owners may think of selling to someone they know who has the same type of Agency.
+Some Agency owners may want to sell an insurance agency to someone they know who has the same type of Agency.
 That may be an acceptable idea as the Agency owner might have watched this other agency for quite some time and have a rough idea of its level of integrity.

 However, there are many other potential buyers out in the world that may pay more and may be in a better position to pay the purchase price and still take care of your clients the way you would like them to be taken care of… but how do your find these other potential buyers?